-Name Quarter and Year: Amount Requesting: (circle one) FULL or OTHER (specify) Office Hours (6 required): Days & Times of your scheduled offi ice hours: Did you hold any office hours outside e of the AS Ma not, why?
-Did you meet weekly with the Execu When did you attend a staff meeting Did you attend Academic Affairs Bo Did you attend Environmental Affair When did you attend a GSA General When were the (at least) 4 times that this quarter? ard regularly o s Board regula Council meeti rly or designate a proxy? ng this quarter?
-Did you attend ALL UCSA and UC I Regents meetir ngs (funds permitting)?
-When did you make your 5 (or more) reports to Leg gislative Council?
-Please list/describe any ways you fee l you have gon ne above and beyond your job description.
-Signature Date
+Name Quarter and Year: Perm Number: Amount Requesting: (circle one) FULL (or OTHER (specify) Office Hours (6 required): fice hours: Did you hold any office hours outsice le of the AS Mair n Office? ot, why?
+Did you meet weekly with the Execu utive Directo or?
+When did you attend a staff meeting this quarter ?
+When were the (at least) 4 times that t you met wi ith th e Student Lobby Coordinators?
+Did you attend ALL UCSA and UC Regents me eting s (funds permitting)?
+When did you make your 5 (or more e) reports to Legis slative Council?
+Please list/describe any ways you fee el you have gone above and beyond your job description. - Signature Date

-Please turn this form in to the Associated Students Main Office

-Late requests will be accepted as the discretion of the Honoraria Committee and may be docked.
+Please turn this form in to the Associated Students Main Office Late requests will be accepted as the discretion of the Honoraria Committee and may be docked.

-Honoraria Form for Legislative Council Membe rs Name Ouarter and Year: Position: (circle one) On-Campus Off-Campus Rep-at-Large University-Owned Amount Requesting: (circle one) FULL or OTHER (specify) Office Hours: Days & Times of your scheduled office hours: Did you hold any office hours outside of the AS Ma ain Office?
+Honoraria Form for Legislative Council Members Name Position: (circle one) On-Campus Off-Campus Quarter and Year: Rep-at-Large University-Owned Amount Requesting: (circle one) FULL or OTHER (specify) Perm Number: Office Hours: Days & Times of your scheduled office hours: Did you hold any office hours outside of the AS Main Office?
 Did you hold all of your office hours?
 If not, why?
-Meetings: Committee: How often did the committee meet?
-LEGISLATIVE COUNCIL How often did the committee meet?
-Number of meetings attendedout of Number of meetings attendedout of If you missed a meeting, was your absence excused or unexcused? or unexcused?
-Committee: Committee: How often did the committee meet?
-How often did the committee meet?
-Number of meetings attendedout of Number of meetings attendedout of If you missed a meeting, was your absence excused or unexcused? or unexcused?
+Office?
+Did you hold all of your office hours.
+If hot, why.
+Meetings: Committee: LEGISLATIVE COUNCIL How often did the committee meet?
+Number of meetings attendedout of Number of meetings attendedout of If you missed a meeting, was your absence excused or unexcused?
+If you missed a meeting, was your absence excused or unexcused? of unexcused: of unexcused: Committee: How often did the committee meet?
+Committee: How often did the committee meet?
+Number of meetings attendedout of Number of meetings attendedout of If you missed a meeting, was your absence excused If you missed a meeting, was your absence excused or unexcused? or unexcused?
+(Please see By-Laws Article V, Section 3 for more inf Formation on your specific duties) Did Associated Students take precedence over all of y our other extra curricular activities?
 Which three community meetings did you attend?
-V When did you go?
+Wh en did you go?
 (See By-Laws Article V, Section 3 (F)) Which group project are you working on?
-How much ch progress had been made this quarter?
-Which meeting of a historically underrepresented g roup (of which you are not affiliated) did you attend this quarter?
-Which event of a historically underrepresented grou up (of which you are not affiliated) did you attend this quarter?
-(Winter Quarter only) Did you attend the required 4 10% of budget hearings?
-Did you attend this quarter's Legislative Council tra aining retreat?
-Supplemental Questions: Did you participate in a community service event the nis quarter?
-(Fall) Did you take Sociology 102 (The University • Did you do any outside tabling this quarter? & Society) and quarter: ways you feel you've gone above and beyond your job description. ways you reer you we gone above and beyond your job accomption.
-Signature Late requests will be accepted at the discretion of the Date Late requests will be accepted at the discretion of the ne Honoraria Committee and may be docked.
+How much progress had been made this quarter?
+Did you contribute to any ad hoc committees as deem ed necessary?
+If so, what role did you play on the committee?
+Which meeting of a historically underrepresented ground up (of which you are not affiliated) did you attend this quarter?
+What Academic Senate/Administrative Advisory Committee did you sit on?
+Did you take the appropriate time to become familiar with the A.S.
+Legal Code?
+Did you assist any students as a Student Sponsored Bill Liaison?
+When and where did you make your public address: (Please attach if public address was published) (Fall and Winter quarter only) did you help with voter registration?
+(Winter Quarter only) Did you attend the required 40% of budget hearings?
+Did you attend this quarter's Legislative Council train ing retreat?
+Supplemental Questions: Did you participate in a community service event this Did you do any outside tabling this quarter?
+Please use the back of this form to list/describe any w description.
+Signature Date Signature Late requests will be accepted at the discretion of the Honoraria Committee and may be docked.